 We do not need to be obsessive about this.
 For example, if you are mentioning a long series of price points in an article, you could convert just the first one.
 This is particularly applicable where the point being made concerns comparative rather than absolute figures (e.g. the costs of different kinds of products within a particular market).

 You can use the £, $ and € symbols; otherwise use the standard three-letter abbreviation for the currency, e.g. CAD for Canadian dollars, AUD for Australian dollars.
 (An unusual exception is Taiwan – NT$.)
-In articles about Canada and Australia, if you are referring to US dollars, use USD.
+In articles about Canada and Australia, for example, keep the same style and convert to US dollars, but using USD in these cases: CAD15.09 (USD11); AUS45.56 (USD30)

 currency conversion – approximate the converted figure to the same number of decimal points as the original.
 So, $17.6m becomes €16.6m, but $23m becomes €22m (not €21.7m).
 The only exceptions are when either figure falls right on, or very close to, .5 – in which case you might want to leave that figure as .5.
 Obviously, this rule applies less and less the smaller the figure (it’s probably worth pointing out that $2 is only €1.90, rather than rounding the latter figure up).